Pitchin, Ohio

-Pitchin is an unincorporated community in Clark County, in the U.S. state of Ohio.
+Pitchin is an unincorporated community in Green Township, Clark County, in the U.S. state of Ohio.
+Pitchin is located 6 miles south of Springfield, Ohio.

 History

 The first permanent settlement at Pitchin was made in the 1840s when several houses and shops were built there.
 A sawmill was built at the site in 1854.
 According to tradition, the town's name is derived from an idiom, specifically "pitch in".
 Some say the proprietor of a mill told all job seekers to "pitch in" and help him build the mill, while others believe a merchant invited townspeople to "pitch in" and help him drink a keg of beer at his new store.
 A post office called Pitchin was established in 1884, and remained in operation until 1903.